natenka/pyneng-book-en/docs/source/book/18_ssh_telnet/telnetlib.rst

     telnetlib is that this module is part of standard Python library.

 Telnetlib resembles pexpect but has several differences.
-The most notable difference is that telnetlib requires a transfer of a byte string, rather than normal one.
+The most notable difference is that telnetlib requires a pass of a byte string, rather than normal one.

 Connection is performed as follows: